 Being tutored by an unlikeable teacher can be a difficult experience for students.
 Whether the teacher talks too slowly, lacks passion for their subject or can’t explain key concepts in an easy-to-understand manner, difficulties of this kind inevitably affect the value of the learning experience.

 Luckily, with online tutoring, your child doesn’t have to take classes with the type of teacher we’ve just alluded to; you can opt for the tutor that best suits their needs.

-The great thing about online tutoring is that you can have lessons with a tutor who’s based in a completely different part of the country.
-Your family may live in London, but your child’s tutor could be in Manchester, Exeter or Glasgow; you have access to the best tutors in the country, not just those who live in your area.
+The great thing about online tutoring is that you can have lessons with a tutor who’s based in a completely different part of the British Isles.
+Whilst boasting stunning natural beauty, the small-island nature of Jersey and Guernsey does limit the number of in-person tutors available.
+However, with online tutoring your family may live in Jersey or Guernsey, but your child’s tutor could be in Oxford, Exeter or Glasgow; you have access to the best tutors in the British Isles, not just those who live in the Channel Islands.
 The options are limitless!

 What may be less obvious than the benefits mentioned above is that e-learning promotes self-discipline.
 With traditional learning, most teachers find that they are constantly pestering students to concentrate on their work.